berenslab/elephant-in-the-room/README.md

 </p>

-This repository holds the code to reproduce the analysis in our [Lause, Berens & Kobak (2024) preprint](https://www.biorxiv.org/content/10.1101/2024.03.26.586728v1) and contains the [main and supplementary figures](results/figures). <p align="center">
+This repository holds the code to reproduce the analysis in our [Lause, Berens & Kobak (2024) PLOS CB paper](https://doi.org/10.1371/journal.pcbi.1012403) and contains the [main and supplementary figures](results/figures). <p align="center">

 </p>